chris-bbrs/hubinit/README.md

 <pre>
 Options:
   -d 'description'          Add repository description
-  -n 'repository_name       Repository name, default = current folder
+  -n 'repository_name'      Repository name, default = current folder
   -r 'remote_name'          Remote name, default = origin
-  -s                        In case of SSH (currently doesn't work)
+  -s                        In case of SSH (working on it)
   -i 'commit_description'   Initialize current folder, add everything and commit
 </pre>
 By running hubinit without any flags you need an already initialized local repository you are working with.
 Then hubinit creates a github repository with current folder's name and pushes everything to an origin remote linked to this repository.